Human Values in a Single Sentence: Moral Presence, Hierarchies, and Transformer Ensembles on the Schwartz Continuum: Methods

+\begin{itemize} \item For lexica that assign binary membership of words to categories (e.g., LIWC-22, eMFD, MJD, Schwartz), we use \emph{length-normalised category frequencies}:

+where $L_c$ is the set of words associated with category $c \in \mathcal{C}_L$. \item For lexica that provide continuous scores (e.g., NRC VAD, NRC EmoLex), we average the scores over all tokens in $s$ that are present in the lexicon and set the value to zero when no token in $s$ is found in that category.
+This yields a dense, length-normalised vector over the lexicon dimensions. \end{itemize}

+The resulting vectors are sparse and relatively low-dimensional compared to the DeBERTa representation.
+To obtain a compact representation with uniform size across lexica, we apply a separate learned linear projection for each lexicon:

+where $W_L \in \mathbb{R}^{128 \times |\mathcal{C}_L|}$, $\mathbf{b}_L \in \mathbb{R}^{128}$, and $\sigma$ is a ReLU activation.
+We set the projection size to 128 dimensions as a compromise between capacity and efficiency: it is large enough to capture interactions between lexicon categories, yet small relative to the 768-dimensional DeBERTa-base sentence embedding, so that the additional parameters and VRAM cost remain modest.
+Intuitively, this branch allows the model to attend explicitly to affective, stylistic, and moral cues that might be underrepresented in the purely contextual representation, which is particularly helpful for rare values.

-\item \textbf{Topics.} We add topic indicators from three unsupervised models trained on the training split: LDA with 60 topics, NMF with 90 topics, and BERTopic \citep{Jelodar2019,LeeSeung1999,Grootendorst2022}.
-Each topic vector is embedded into 128 dimensions and concatenated with the text branch.
-These provide coarse issue and domain information (e.g., security, environment, economy). \end{enumerate}
+\item \textbf{Topics.} To provide coarse issue and domain information, we add topic indicators from three unsupervised models trained on the training split: LDA with 60 topics, NMF with 90 topics, and BERTopic \citep{Jelodar2019,LeeSeung1999,Grootendorst2022}.
+Each model yields, for a sentence $s$, a probability vector over its topics (e.g., a 60-dimensional distribution for LDA).
+We treat these probability vectors as continuous features, apply a learned linear projection to 128 dimensions with a ReLU activation (analogous to the lexicon branch), and concatenate the resulting topic embeddings with the text representation.
+These topic features capture high-level issues (e.g., security, environment, economy) that can disambiguate otherwise neutral sentences and reduce the burden on the encoder to recover global context from a single sentence. \end{enumerate}

-The fused vector (text + auxiliary signals) is passed through dropout and a linear prediction head.
-We also experimented with slightly deeper classifier heads (two-layer MLP, residual block), token pruning, additional stop-word lists, and NER-based embeddings; details and full ablations are given in the Supplementary Material.